British Eagle: Cunard Eagle Airways

-In March 1960, the Cunard Steamship Company bought a 60% controlling stake for £30 million, resulting in a rebranding to Cunard Eagle Airways.
+In March 1960, the Cunard Steamship Company bought a 60% controlling stake for £30 million, resulting in renaming the air carrier to Cunard Eagle Airways Ltd. over the summer.
 The support from this new shareholder enabled Cunard Eagle to become the first British independent airline to operate pure jet airliners, as a result of a £6 million order for two new Boeing 707-420 passenger aircraft in May 1961.
 The order had been placed (including an option on a third aircraft) in expectation of being granted traffic rights for transatlantic scheduled services.
 The airline took delivery of its first Bristol Britannia aircraft on 5 April 1960 (on lease from Cubana).
 Cunard Eagle was also the first independent airline in the UK to be awarded a license by the newly constituted Air Transport Licensing Board (ATLB) to operate a scheduled service on the prime Heathrow – New York JFK route.
 This license was valid for 15 years – from 31 August 1961 to 31 July 1976.
 Cunard appointed Eagle's original founder, Harold Bamberg, as their new aviation director, hoping that his knowledge of the industry would help them to capture a significant share of the 1 million people that crossed the Atlantic by air in 1960.
 This was the first time more passengers chose to make their transatlantic crossing by air than sea.
+The Bermuda-based operations became Cunard-Eagle Airways (Bermuda) Ltd.

 The airline also won the right to serve Manchester, Glasgow Prestwick, Philadelphia, Baltimore, Boston and Washington.
 However, the carriage of passengers on UK domestic sectors and of mail on all sectors was denied, as well as requests for traffic rights to Toronto, Montreal, Detroit and Chicago.
 The decision to open these transatlantic routes to Cunard Eagle angered BOAC, which was losing money at the time.
 It appealed to Aviation Minister Peter Thorneycroft, who was empowered to accept or reject the ATLB's recommendations and to uphold or quash appeals against its decisions.
 The state airline cited its order for 45 Standard and Super VC10 long-haul jets and an earlier ministerial promise not to permit another British competitor on this route in support of its appeal.
 The appeal was upheld, resulting in revocation of Cunard Eagle's transatlantic licenses in November 1961.
 In the meantime the airline acquired two further Britannia aircraft in March and May 1961, both ex-Canadian Pacific Air Lines aircraft.